DanielKim15/Handling-PII-Data-Part-2-Synthetic-Data-/README.md

 - **Function Name**: `generate_synthetic_data`
 - **Arguments**:
   - `dataset`: A pandas DataFrame representing the real dataset.
   - `sdv_type`: A string specifying the type of SDV synthesizer to use.
+(Options: TVAE, GaussianCopula, CTGAN, fast_ml, CopulaGAN)
   - `unique_id`: A string representing the column name to be set as the primary key.
   - `num_samples`: An integer indicating the number of synthetic data rows to generate.